lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 | F9   | app-level upgradability, no reboot required ("hitless")    |
 {: #upgtbl title='Levels of Software Update Capabilities'}

-## Isolation functionality
+## Isolation Functionality

-This section discusses the ability of the platform to isolate different software components.
+This section discusses the ability of a platform to isolate different software components.
-The categories below are not mutually exclusive.
+The categories listed in {{isoltbl}} are not mutually exclusive.
 <!-- are there relevant clusters? -->